freenas/freenas-docs/userguide/storage.rst

 :guilabel:`EXPORT/DISCONNECT`.

 To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
+When set, a feild appears.
+To continue with destroying the data on the pool, type the *exact* name of the pool and click :guilabel:`EXPORT/DISCONNECT`.
 Data on the pool is destroyed, including share configuration, zvols, datasets, and the pool itself.
 The disk is returned to a raw state.

 .. danger:: Before destroying a pool, ensure that any needed data has been backed up to a different pool or system.